OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 #### Dynamic Analysis

 To analyse the memory of an App, the app must be **debuggable**.
-See the instructions in XXX (**#TODO-Link to repackage and sign**) on how to repackage and sign an Android App to enable debugging for an app, if not already done.
+See the instructions in XXX (-- TODO [Link to repackage and sign] --) on how to repackage and sign an Android App to enable debugging for an app, if not already done.
 Also adb integration need to be activated in Android Studio in “_Tools/Android/Enable ADB Integration_” in order to take a memory dump.

 For rudimentary analysis Android Studio built-in tools can be used.
 Android studio includes tools in the “_Android Monitor_” tab to investigate the memory.
 Select the device and app you want to analyse in the "_Android Monitor_" tab and click on "_Dump Java Heap_" and a _.hprof_ file will be created.